alin256/spade-gan-inversion/README.md

 #### Python-Ensemble-Toolbox (PET)
 The PET package can be installed by following the instructions at https://github.com/Python-Ensemble-Toolbox/PET/tree/main

+We recommend creating a virtual environment where all needed packages will be installed.

 #### Generation of Nonstationary geological fields using GANs
 The GANs package is cloned from the repository https://github.com/ai4netzero/NonstationaryGANs

+Note that you need to install all required packages in the Python environment used to run the tests.

 **GAN.mako** files in sub-directories assume that the **NonstationaryGANs** repository is cloned in the same directory as **spade-gan-inversion**